 If you have any questions please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

-Prevention
+Prevention & Treatment

 If you have any questions, please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Lovely Foot Associates, PC.
+Cracked heels are unsightly and can cause further damage to your shoes and feet.
+If you have any concerns, contact one of our podiatrists from Lovely Foot Associates, PC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.